The page has been translated by Gen AI.

 • To add storage, click the + button (up to 25 can be added); to delete, click the x button

-• Since 1 Unit equals 8 GB, 8 to 12,288 GB can be created
+• Since 1 Unit equals 8 GB, this creates 8 GB to 12,288 GB

-• SSD: high-performance general volume
+• SSD: High‑performance general volume

-• HDD: general volume
+• HDD: General volume

-• Encryption can only be applied at initial creation (cannot be changed after creation)
+• Encryption can be applied only at initial creation (cannot be changed after creation)

 Table.
 GPU Server Service Configuration Items